dankniight/carbon-instensity-etl-pipeline/README.md

 # How Renewable Is My Energy?
 ETL Pipeline

-A Python-based ETL pipeline that fetches real-time carbon intensity data from the National Grid ESO API and stores it in a Supabase database, with a Streamlit dashboard for visualization.
+A Python-based proof-of-concept ETL pipeline that fetches real-time carbon intensity data from the National Grid ESO API and stores it in a Supabase database, with a Streamlit dashboard for visualization.

-The dashboard is viewable here:
+The dashboard is viewable here: https://how-renewable-uk.streamlit.app/ (May take a few seconds to initialize when the dashboard first loads.
+This is a limitation of the free Streamlit hosting)

-## Quick Start
+## Run it yourself

 1. Install dependencies:
    ```